-NOTE A ClassAtom can use any of the escape sequences that are allowed in the rest of the regular expression except for b, B, and backreferences.
-Inside a CharacterClass, b means the backspace character, while B and backreferences raise errors.
+NOTE A ClassAtom can use any of the escape sequences that are allowed in the rest of the regular expression except for \b, \B, and backreferences.
+Inside a CharacterClass, \b means the backspace character, while \B and backreference raise errors.
 Using a backreference inside a ClassAtom causes an error.